krbhattarai/krbhattarai.github.io/_pages/teaching.md

 nav_order: 6
 ---

-<p>My teaching philosophy is to focus on sparking curiosity in students and know them.
-I believe that genuine interest in the subject drives engagement and motivation, helping students grasp fundamental concepts and tackle complex ideas more effectively.
-By knowing my students, I can more effectively address their individual challenges and support their learning journey.
-I aim to create an environment where my enthusiasm for the subject is clear, and I encourage students to think critically, relate their education to real-life situations, and develop independent thinking skills.</p>
+<p>My teaching philosophy is simple: curiosity drives learning.
+I believe that when students are genuinely interested in a subject, they become more engaged, motivated, and better equipped to grasp complex ideas.
+Moreover, I strive to understand and know my students as individuals.
+By doing so, I can more effectively address their unique challenges and support them in their learning journey.
+My goal is to create an environment that encourages students to think critically, connect their education to real-life situations, and develop independent thinking skills.</p>

 ##### Instructor of Record: